BPHL-Molecular/GentySpuds/README.md

 nextflow run gentyspuds_wf.nf -params-file params.yaml -resume
 ```

-For efficiency, run the above command within supplied sbatch script.
+For efficiency, run the above command within the supplied sbatch script.
 Check the script first to update email and path.
-Create this directory <<nextflow_temp>> to save the nextflow temporary directory.
+Create this directory <<nextflow_temp>> and edit the path to save the nextflow temporary directory.

 ```
 sbatch gentyspuds_jobScheduler.sh